AvPelli/Dll-injecting-beginner/README.md

 SimpleProgram.cpp | dllmain.dll | injector.cpp

-1. A simple program with 1 global integer variable that reads input from console
+1. A simple program that reads input from console

 2. the dll that gets injected into the simple program